 I try to update my favourites list regularly with a new theme.

-Current favourite films are....favourite 'sibling directors' films.
+Current favourite films are....favourite 'Australian coming-of-age' films.

 This is what can happen when you don't give your son enough pocket money.

 Robert Bresson's cold, uncompromising, bleak, sparse style is not for everyone but it can be very much worth making the effort to go with it.